AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/combo-charts.md

 ---
-description: Lets you easily visualize comparison data in Analysis Workspace, such as building comparisons to last month, last year, and so on.
+description: Learn how to visualize comparison data in Analysis Workspace, such as building comparisons to last month, last year, and so on.
-title: Combo charts visualization
+title: Combo
 feature: Visualizations
 role: User, Admin
 exl-id: 08e49857-aa58-4527-bdfd-b1663a75a02b